 Rice Epicurean has a storied history.
 It’s a bit of a strange contender for this website.
 While technically not being completely gone, the single store that exists today is a far cry from the chain that once existed.
 The original store, which opened on May 5, 1937, was located on Rice Boulevard hence the original name of “Rice Boulevard Food Market”.
 The store was one of only two establishments in the now popular Rice Village Shopping Center.

 In the 1980s Rice hit its peak number of stores at 55.
 To help fit the turbulent local grocery market of the time, the chain converted some of their stores into discount grocery retailers “Grocery World” and “PriceBuster”.
 In 1984 Rice took control of 5 Weingarten’s Grocery stores, after the Weingarten family decided to exit the grocery market and deal in real estate instead.
-In 1985 Rice purchased 22 “Eagle” supermarkets as the parent company of Eagle, “Lucky” had closed or sold all their stores approximately one month before Rice’s acquisition.
+In 1985 Rice purchased multiple Eagle Supermarket locations in Houston.
+The parent company of Eagle, Lucky Stores had closed their stores in Houston approximately one month before Rice’s acquisition.